 This System Programming procedure assigns outside lines to Hunt Groups.
 Doing so allows outside calls to ring directly into a Hunt Group instead of being answered and transferred by the receptionist.
 You can assign lines to Hunt Groups 1-7.
-(Hunt Group 7 is used exclusively for the voice messaging system.)
+(Hunt Group 7 is used exclusively for the voice messaging system, and Hunt Group 8 is used for fax transfer and detection.)